iPhone 14 Pro and 14 Pro Max Review: Welcome to Apple's Dynamic Island

 Cinematic mode can now record in 4K and at 24 frames per second.
 There's a new video image stabilization tool called Action mode.
 When you shoot a video you can toggle it on and the phone crops in a bit to keep the image centered and the horizon level.
 If you're shooting in 4K, Action mode drops the resolution to 2.8K but the results are still impressive.
 While other phones, like the Galaxy S22 Ultra, have similar stabilization functions, it's wonderful to see the tool come to the iPhone.
 And it works across all three rear cameras.

 While testing video shot with and without Action mode, I was reminded how good the image stabilization is in regular video mode.
-Check out my review video, embedded up top, to see the clips I shot with the iPhone 14 Pro and 14 Pro Max.
+Check out the video below to see the clips I shot with the iPhone 14 Pro and 14 Pro Max.

 Driving all these upgrades is Apple's new A16 Bionic chip.
 In use, everything feels peppy.
 Gaming is an absolute delight.
 And subtle things, like animations as you move in and out of the Dynamic Island, are super smooth.
 In our benchmark tests, the iPhone 14 Pro and 14 Pro Max proved that they're not only faster than any iPhone we've ever tested, but they're the fastest phones you can buy today.